msychalice/leetcode/README.md

 ## 300. Longest Increasing Subsequence
-The first approach is to use DP. dp[i] means the LIS of input ended with ith element. if we can find an element nums[j] that is less than nums[i], j ranges from 0 to i-1, we can know that nums[i] can be appended to the LIS of dp[j] and form a new LIS with length of dp[j]+1
+The first approach is to use DP. dp[i] means the LIS of the subarray ending with ith element. if we can find an element nums[j] that is less than nums[i], j ranges from 0 to i-1, we can know that nums[i] can be appended to the LIS of dp[j] and form a new LIS with length of dp[j]+1